rightinyourwheelhouse/wheelhouse-website/README.md

     ├── package-lock.json
     ├── package.json
     └── README.md

-**`/.storybook`**: This folder contains the configurations for the storybook attached to this project.

 **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.